Skip Navigation

 • have the ability to accomplish the academic and professional requirements of the programme

-• display an understanding of the demands of studying at university
+• display an understanding of the challenges of studying at university

 • meet the standards required for entry to the programme applied for

-• display a commitment to becoming a competent professional
+• display a commitment to becoming a competent safe and compassionate professional

 • communicate clearly in written and spoken Standard English (to be tested through interview and written task)